Fast Online Learning of CLiFF-maps in Changing Environments: Related Work

-To enable incremental online updates of the CLiFF map, we use a stochastic expectation maximization algorithm~\cite{Capp09onlineEM} to process streaming data, as further described in Section~\ref{section-method}, and achieve accurate representation of dynamics, gradually balancing the historic observations with the more recent samples, as demonstrated in Section~\ref{section-results}.
+To enable incremental online updates of the CLiFF-map, we use a stochastic expectation maximization algorithm~\cite{Capp09onlineEM} to process streaming data, as further described in Section~\ref{section-method}, and to achieve an accurate representation of dynamics, gradually balancing historical observations with more recent samples, as demonstrated in Section~\ref{section-results}.